Arthur William Mahaffy

 Arthur William Mahaffy O.B.E. was a colonial administrator who served in the Gilbert and Ellice Islands Protectorate, the British Solomon Islands Protectorate, the Colony of Fiji, the Anglo-French Condominium of the New Hebrides, with his final post being the Administrator of Dominica.

 Biography

 Mahaffy was the son of Lady Frances Letitia and Sir John Pentland Mahaffy.
 John Mahaffy was a Classics scholar and was a provost of Trinity College in Dublin.
 He was said to have taught the young Oscar Wilde.

 Mahaffy attended Marlborough College, and Magdalene College at Oxford University, however he moved to Trinity College, Dublin where he received a Bachelor of Arts (1891) and a Master of Arts (1904).
 Following his graduation with a B.A., he accepted a junior position at Magdalene College, then he joined the Royal Munster Fusiliers as a 2nd Lieutenant.
-He was accepted into the Colonial Service in October 1895, and was appointed to the British Western Pacific Territories (BWPT), where his first position was as a District Officer in the Gilbert and Ellice Islands Protectorate.
+He was accepted into the Colonial Service in October 1895, joining the Western Pacific High Commission where his first position was as a District Officer in the Gilbert and Ellice Islands Protectorate.